Harvestella: Plot

 Deciding to save her own people, Aria betrays the team and falls under an evil influence, transforming her into her alternate persona: Harbinger Aria.
 The protagonist is forced to fight her and bring her back to her senses by entering her consciousness and freeing her heart from her self doubts within, convincing her that murdering innocent people to save her kind isn't right.
 After Aria is freed from her evil persona, she re-allies with the protagonist in turn, deciding to instead find another solution that will save both species instead of sacrificing one.
 In response, Geist, who knew that this would happen, tries to have the protagonist decide which species to save (selecting one of these choices will lead to a bad ending), but they resist choosing and instead desire to save both by putting a stop to Quietus, which was at first believed to be impossible.
 However, the project to save either the Cains or the Abels goes haywire after the Proto, revealed to be sentient and having plans of its own, reprograms it to destroy both species, but Aria and the protagonist manage to prevent this by making it crash into the northern ocean instead.
 Aria at first considers sacrificing herself for her earlier misdeeds, but the protagonist rescues her.

 In the game's true ending, the protagonist resolves to save both the Cains and the Abels from extinction.
 The group gain access to Geist's room, which unlocked due to the protagonist refusing Geist's project.
-Inside, they meet a robot named Geist MK-II, who reveals the truth behind Geist's previous actions while urging the protagonist to maintain their strong will after seeing their determination driving them to defy logic so to find a more peaceful outcome.
+Inside, they meet a robot named Geist MK-II, who reveals the truth behind Geist's previous actions while urging the protagonist to maintain their strong will after seeing their determination driving them to defy logic so to find a more peaceful outcome by doing the impossible.
 Gaining entry to Earth's core, they discover that an artificial intelligence girl named Gaia is the one who caused Quietus and is heavily implied to be responsible for corrupting Geist and Aria and reprograming Geist's project.
 The protagonist defeats Gaia with the help of her counterpart ReGaia, the being from the beginning of the story.
 Quietus is permanently resolved, ReGaia reveals a surprising truth to the protagonist (should the player want to know), and the main characters live their lives out normally.
 In the aftermath, the protagonist and their friends join Aria, who is now the Omens' leader, in an investigation on Earth.